DanRich123/AlpineEM/README.md

 The compilation process is generally straightforward since there are few dependencies (other than ngspice) so it is easy to modify the complication process.

+There are also two bash scripts for building ngspice if the user has not already done so.

 ## Quick start

 1. Choose a solver variant (standard vs. `kmax`, with or without SPICE) and compile it using the appropriate script in `compile_scripts/`.